 No matter how you feel about Game of Thrones, it certainly was a show that became a truly global pop culture phenomenon.
-But it ended around a year ago, so it’s time to forget about it and focus on other upcoming HBO series, some of which may even be better than the popular GoT.
+But it ended over a year ago, so it’s time to forget about it and focus on other upcoming HBO series, some of which may even be better than the popular GoT.

 Upcoming HBO series:

 Editor’s note: We’ll update this list with more upcoming HBO series once they are announced.

 Directed by Michael Mann who is best known for its hit TV series Miami Vice, Tokyo Vice is an upcoming crime/drama show that will premier on HBO Max sometime in 2021.
 It’s based on the book written by Jake Adelstein and stars Ansel Elgort and Ken Watanabe who is known for roles in movies like Batman Begins.
 The show takes place in the late 90s and revolves around an American journalist who moves to Tokyo and takes on the city’s powerful crime bosses.
 If you’re into shows filled with crime and action, Tokyo Vice is for you.

 Clive Barker’s 1987 horror film Hellraiser has spawned tons of sequels, along with comic books and other merchandise.
 Now, HBO wants to expand the franchise into a full-fledged series.
 Deadline reports that Danny McBride, who has created many HBO comedy series (Eastbound and Down, Vice-Principals, and The Righteous Gemstones), will be one of the executive producers of the show.
 The pilot, and several episodes, will be directed by David Gordon Green, who directed 2018’s Halloween movie reboot.